cms-hh/inference_tools/docs/content/tasks/practices.md

 An example is the extraction of limits, scanned over the range of another parameter as described [here](limits.md).
 The way the limit is computed is always the same, independent on the (changing) value of the scan parameter.

-The differences between each of these tasks is defined in the so-called *branch map* of a workflow, which is defined in `:::python create_branch_map()`.
+The differences between each of these tasks is defined in the so-called *branch map* of a workflow, which needs to be provided in `:::python create_branch_map()`.
 This dictionary maps integer numbers (the *branch*), starting at zero, to an arbitrary payload (the *branch_data*) which contains the data to process, e.g. a particular value of a scan parameter.

 Using the example of upper limit calculation,